 Skinny quinoa bowls are packed with veggies, whole foods, healthy fats & my favorite pistachio kale sauce.
 Eat meals like this and you’ll be satisfied and full of energy!
 I double the recipe so I have 4-5 meals ready for the week!
-Gluten-free, dairy-free & vegetarian.
+Gluten-free, vegan.

 I LOVE PASTA.
 Love, love, love it.